Applying loads to the portal frame

 Creating a lateral load on a node

-- Select the node at (0, 0, 4) and press Ctrl+C to copy the selection.
+Select the node at (0, 0, 0) and press Ctrl+C to copy the selection.

 Select the first nodes cell on row 1, then press Ctrl+V to paste the node you have selected.
+Set the load case to 2 and change the direction of the load to x.
+Set your value to 2kN.

-Tip: You can change the unit of your values via the units button in the top toolbar:
+Tip: You can change the unit of your values via the units button in the top toolbar.

 Creating a uniformly distributed load on a beam

-Click the Select members/elements tool:
+Click the Select members/elements icon

 Select Member in the Loaded entities type dropdown.

+Use Ctrl+V to paste the selected member into the first cell.
+Set the load case to 3 and select uniform under Type.
 Specify the value of the load, e.g., -5kN/m in the z direction.

 Display loads in the graphics window